-We are working on delivering and managing a wide range of infrastructure and finance programmes that support Scottish Government’s National Infrastructure Mission to drive inclusive economic growth and build resilient places.
+We are delivering and managing net zero infrastructure and finance programmes that support Scottish Government’s National Infrastructure Mission to drive inclusive economic growth and build resilient places.

-We work with every local authority across Scotland to push forward Scottish Government’s Scotland's Schools for the Future programme.
+We have worked with every local authority across Scotland to deliver Scottish Government’s Scotland's Schools for the Future programme.

-Our role is to efficiently manage the programme to help local authorities achieve the very best value from their investment in new schools.
+Our role has been to efficiently manage the programme to help local authorities achieve the very best value from their investment in new schools.
 This has been achieved through a process of developing, demonstrating, disseminating and the sharing best practice from across the programme.